-Tonto National Monument is home to 16 species of snakes, four are venomous.
+Tonto National Monument is home to 16 species of snakes; four of which are venomous.
 Learn more about each of these species below.

 Arizona Black Rattlesnake (Venomous)